davetron5000/naildrivin5.com/_posts/2022-10-28-how-i-use-tachyons-for-css.md

 }
 ```

-This re-uses our design system, but now we have two ways to specify values: the classes taht
+This re-uses our design system, but now we have two ways to specify values: the classes that
-Tacyons provides, and the variables it uses to produce its classes.
+Tachyons provides, and the variables it uses to produce its classes.

 [SASS](https://sass-lang.com) allows us to address this.